Scan an App

 Enable and disable incremental scanning

-You can enable Incremental scanning on new or existing scan configs.
-If you enable the option for a scan that has not yet run, the first Incremental scan will run a full scan.
+You can enable incremental scanning on new or existing scan configs.
+When you enable the option for a scan that has not yet run, the first incremental scan runs a full scan to use as a baseline.
 The next time the scan runs, only the links that are new or updated based on the first crawl map will be attacked.

 - On the Apps page, select your app.

 - On the Scan Configs tab, select the scan you want to run.

 - On the General tab, enable the option using the Incremental Scan toggle.

 - Click Scan Now and select the scan config that you want to run.